SAP-archive/byd-assistant/skill/README.md

-## This files are NOT part of the backend Application
+## These files are NOT part of the backend Application

 They should be used to create the [Alexa Skill](https://developer.amazon.com/alexa-skills-kit/learn) responsible for making the requests to the nodejs app